 |

+However, I am interested in machine learning applications to the healthcare setting, with the aim of improving disease prediction and patients’ stratification.
 I am also interested in geometric topology and geometric group theory, more specifically in the fields of braid groups and braid groups generalisations, and knot theory.
-I am interested to work at the meeting point of the two areas above, by harnessing the advantages of Topological Data Analysis tools in machine learning pipelines, mostly with healthcare applications in mind. |
+At the intersection of the two areas above, I am interested in harnessing Topological Data Analysis' tools in machine learning pipelines, mostly with healthcare applications in mind. |

 About me: